 But there are some questions to consider:

-- Does your employee’s contracts and working patterns reflect what you need to meet those service level goals?
+- Do your employee’s contracts and working patterns reflect what you need to meet those service level goals?

 - Do you have enough flexibility in your in scheduling capability?